-For the charge filter replacement part number, refer to 5.1.5 Filter Part Numbers, page 234.
+For filter specifications, refer to 5.1.5 Filter Part Numbers, page 356.

 - 1. Clean the gasket surface of the filter head. - 2.
 Apply a thin film of clean oil to the filter gasket.

 Do NOT pre-fill the filter before installation as this may introduce unfiltered oil into the system.